EdWorld Internet Topics

 The Giving Tree

-Read aloud Shel Silverstein's The Giving Tree and involve students in a discussion of the types of gifts the tree gave the boy; none of those gifts cost a thing.
+Read aloud Shel Silverstein's and involve students in a discussion of the types of gifts the tree gave the boy; none of those gifts cost a thing.
 Then talk about the types of cost-free "gifts" the students can contribute to the class.
 Prepare a bulletin board that has the silhouette of a tree trunk and branches.
 Give each student a cutout apple.
 Have students write on their apples the things they can "give" to the class.
 Put the apples on the tree.
 This bulletin board makes a nice display for open house.

 Lori Napoli